Back to Browse

 The Model Context Protocol (MCP) connects AI systems with external tools, data, and services using a standardized, lightweight interface.

 JFrog MCP Server empowers developers, bringing the advanced capabilities of the JFrog platform to the development environment.
-JFrog MCP Server integrates in IDEs and coding assistants such as Copilot or Cursor to respond to natural-language AI queries with rich, actionable information from the JFrog platform.
+The JFrog MCP Server integrates with IDEs and AI coding assistants such as VS Code, Cursor, Claude, Kiro, and Codex to respond to natural-language AI queries with rich, actionable information from the JFrog platform.

 Among the capabilities you can access with direct, friendly AI interactions: